Replace the Contactor Assembly

-To replace the contractor assembly, complete the following steps.
+To replace the contactor assembly, complete the steps in this chapter.

 Required Tools and Materials